yolanda-wu-2000/lambda-backend-challenge/README.md

 - Use `node-fetch` (already installed) to pull from the [dogs-list endpoint](https://dog.ceo/api/breeds/list/all).
 Organize the code in a way that could scale if the codebase were to grow.

-- the endpoint handler should return a list of all breeds as a flat array of strings, with each sub-breed getting a separate element.
+- the endpoint handler should return a response object, containing a list of all breeds as a flat array of strings, with each sub-breed getting a separate element.
 For example, both `english sheepdog` and `shetland sheepdog` should be on the list.

 - in your handler tests `breeds-get.test.ts`, create a way to mock the results of the external API call, so the handler can be tested without an internet connection.

-- test the happy path, and the cases of a timeout error from the external dogs-list endpoint.
+- test the happy path, and the case of the external call timing out.

 - run `yarn lint` and `yarn build` to check for warnings and errors.
 The challenge is not complete until issues are addressed, either through fixing the code, or leaving a comment in the code to explain why it is not fixed.
 Do not change the lint or Typescript configuration, as part of the challenge is to work within a set of rules, to simulate real working conditions.